Skip to content

 ‘It’s a weird feeling’

-Blake admitted he has mostly forgotten what it was like back then.
+Blake acknowledged that he has mostly forgotten what it was like back then.
 That’s understandable, given how much he and the Union have been through since.
 He didn’t need to remember the specifics, though, to see his team’s current situation for what it is.

-Until this year, Dániel Gazdag had only seen the good times since arriving in 2021: second place that year, first a year later, and fourth last year.
-Now he’s in the thick of a scrap he’s never been part of before, since most European leagues don’t have playoffs to crown their champions.
+Until this year, Dániel Gazdag had seen only the good times since arriving in 2021: second place that year, first a year later, and fourth last year.
+Now he’s in the thick of a scrap he’s never been part of, since most European leagues don’t have playoffs to crown their champions.

 » READ MORE: Jim Curtin hit the gas pedal at New York City FC, and the Union charged into a playoff spot with a statement win